emirdemirel/ASA_ICASSP2021/README.md

 # HOW TO RUN

-## A) Low Resource Audio-to-lyrics Alignment from Long  Music Recordings
+## A) Low Resource Audio-to-lyrics Alignment from long  Recordings

 This pipeline was designed for retrieving word alignments from long music recordings using low computational resources.
 There is no limit for the length of the input music recording.